gavz/hardware-village/usb/README.md

 ## Agenda

-This is the ultimate plan, different iterations of the talk cover different parts.
+This is the full agenda, each iteration of the talk covers different parts.

 ### Part 1: USB 101